 As we've mentioned, HR managers will likely have a lot of CVs to wade through.
 Rather than presenting them with pages of long, waffly paragraphs, use bullet points and aim to keep them to a maximum of two lines each.
 This will force you to write concisely and focus on the key points you need to convey, whilst making it easy for an HR manager to scan.
 As a general rule, two pages is long enough for most CVs.
 If you find yourself writing more than this, you need to be more ruthless in cutting out unnecessary words and focusing on what really matters.

-Concentrate on what you do best, what makes you different and what your unique selling point is.
-If you have a few different types of job in mind, tailor your CV to fit each potential role you submit for rather than trying to capture everything in one document.
-Otherwise, you'll look like a Jack of All Trades and Master of None; recruiters will struggle to see your area of expertise and you'll come across as rather unfocused and therefore not as committed to progressing your career in the specific role they're looking to fill.
+Concentrate on what you do best, what makes you different, and what your unique selling point is.
+If you have a few different types of jobs in mind, tailor your CV to fit each potential role you apply for rather than trying to capture everything in one document.
+Otherwise, you'll look like a Jack of all trades and master of none; recruiters will struggle to see your area of expertise and you'll come across as rather unfocused.

 Echo the advert or company website

 Use the same vocabulary that you see in the job advert and on the company website.
 That's not to say you should copy and paste whole chunks of text verbatim, but if they're looking for someone with experience in hotels and restaurants, then make sure you include those two words – don't just say you have experience in hospitality.
 The same goes for the company ethos or values – try to include examples of when you've exhibited those behaviours and echo the language as far as is appropriate.
 When competition is high, you can give yourself an advantage by showing how you will fit into the company and align with their precise requirements.